Best Forex Trading Apps 2022

 Which app is best for forex trading?

 In our Mobile category, Saxo Bank is our top pick due to its unified platform experience across devices, including a mobile app that syncs trendlines with its web platform counterpart.
-Our testing found that IG offers the best mobile app for forex trading in 2021.
-Not only is IG regulated globally, with IG Trading mobile, we found forex and CFD traders gain access to a variety of quality trading tools alongside multiple news sources for researching trading opportunities.
+Our testing found that IG offers the best smartphone app — IG Trading — for forex trading in 2022.
+IG is regulated globally, and its IG Trading app provides access to a variety of quality trading tools alongside multiple news sources for researching trading opportunities.
 Charting on the IG Trading app is also rich with features.
 For forex trading, you can't go wrong with Saxo Bank's SaxoTraderGO app or IG Trading from IG.

 What's the best forex trading app for beginners?